E-G-C/dql/Readme.md

-Allows to query a dictionary (based on a json file) to be queried in a sql-like style.
+Allows to query a dictionary (based on a json file) in a sql-like style.
-example:
+See bellow, more examples in the [test file](dql/test_file.json):
 ```
         # descriptive names
         from dql import DictQL